kevinramirez723/metacritic-game-analysis/README.md

 </tbody>
 </table>

-All required modules for scraping, cleaning, and analyzing can be installed with `pip install -r requirements.txt` followed by
+All required modules for scraping, cleaning, and analyzing can be installed with `pip install -r requirements.txt`.
-`pip install -r requirements.in`.

 Subsequent report based on data findings is stored in analysis_results folder along with any figures generated from analysis.ipynb and other misc. resources used.